rbnmtnez/banking-multi-agent-workshop/README.md

 ## Resources

+## Application Flow: Frontend, Backend, and Agents

+1. **Frontend Request**: The user interacts with the web app and sends a chat message.
+The frontend makes an HTTP request to the backend, targeting endpoints like:
+	- `POST /tenant/{tenantId}/user/{userId}/sessions/{sessionId}/completion` (send a chat message)
+	- `GET /tenant/{tenantId}/user/{userId}/sessions/{sessionId}/messages` (get chat history)
+	These endpoints are defined in `ChatEndpoints.cs`.

+2. **Backend Routing**: The backend receives the request and routes it to the appropriate method in `ChatService` via the mapped endpoint in `ChatEndpoints.cs`.
+For chat completion, it calls a method that interacts with the multi-agent system.

+3. **Agent Workflow**: The backend creates an AgentGroupChat using the AgentFactory.
+Each agent (Sales, Transactions, etc.) is initialized with its own plugin and prompt.
+The message history is loaded so agents have context.
+The user’s new message is added to the chat.
+The system enters a loop, invoking agents asynchronously:
+	- Each agent processes the message, possibly calling banking APIs, searching for offers, or handling transactions.
+	- Agents generate responses, which are collected as Message objects.
+	- Debug logs are captured for traceability.
+	The loop continues until the conversation is marked complete by the agents.

+4. **Backend Response**: The backend returns the list of agent-generated messages and debug logs as JSON to the frontend.

+5. **Frontend Display**: The frontend receives the response and updates the chat UI with the new messages.

+**Summary:**
+The frontend sends user input to the backend.
+The backend routes the request, loads the session, and invokes a group of specialized agents.
+Each agent processes the message according to its domain (sales, transactions, support), and their responses are returned to the frontend for display.
+This enables rich, multi-agent conversational AI for banking tasks.

 To learn more about the services and features demonstrated in this sample, see the following:

 - [Azure Cosmos DB for NoSQL Vector Search announcement](https://aka.ms/CosmosDBDiskANNBlog/)